ubcecon/626/README.md

-# 626
+# Lecture notes for 626

-This is the source for slides and notes for ECON 626: Econometric Theory I at UBC in 2022.
+ Originally written Kyungchul Song with some updates by Paul Schrimpf.